Hridya2001/Weather-prediction-AWS/README.md

 Dynamo DB stream tracks the changes in the table.
 Once the data in added, modified or deleted from the table the Dynamo DB stream detect it.
+They trigger the next lambda function to archive the modified data into s3 bucket.

+Storage integration Securely connects S3 with Snowflake for seamless data transfer.
+In the process s3 serves as an external stage for snowflake.
+For the automatic and continuous ingestion of data from s3 to snowflake table we created a snowpipe which is triggerd by the SQS queue.

+Fianlly calculate the average temperature and the weather forcast od each cities.